myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 ## Intergrate with ASP.NET Core pipeline

-There are two main components, registering your services so they can be resolved, and regsitering some middleware so you can add the tenant information to the current HttpContext during the request pipeline to make it avaialble to downstream consumers.
+There are two main components

+1. Registering your services so they can be resolved
+2. Regsitering some middleware so you can add the tenant information to the current `HttpContext` during the request pipeline which makes it avaialble to downstream consumers

 ### Registering the services

 Now we have a strategy in place for getting a tenant, and a location to retreive the tenant from, we need to register these services with the application container.
-By convention this looks something like `services.Add{thing}().{fluent-options}`.
-We will achieve this syntax with a builder pattern.
+We want the library to be easy to use so we will use a builder pattern to give a positive service registration experience.

 First we have a little extension to support the nice `.AddMultiTenancy()` syntax.